openshift-labs/cloud-native-guides/continuous-delivery.md

 #### Run the Pipeline on Every Code Change

-Manually triggering the deployment pipeline to run is useful but the real goes is to be able to build and deploy every change in code or configuration at least to lower environments (e.g. dev and test) and ideally all the way to production with some manual approvals in-place.
+Manually triggering the deployment pipeline to run is useful but the real goal is to be able to build and deploy every change in code or configuration at least to lower environments (e.g. dev and test) and ideally all the way to production with some manual approvals in-place.